Museum of Modern Art of Algiers: History

 The building, built between 1901 and 1909, was first used as a department store, the Galeries de France.
 Its architecture is neo-moorish.
 It was rehabilitated to host the museum on five levels.

-The MaMa was opened at the occasion of the operation "Algiers, capital of the Arabic culture 2007".
+The MaMa was opened on the occasion of the operation "Algiers, capital of the Arabic culture 2007".
 It was supported by the ministry of Culture, Khalida Toumi.
 The museum is located at the number 25 of the street Larbi Ben M'hidi (formerly rue d'Isly).

 Curators

 The current curator is Mohamed Djehiche, an art historian.

 Exhibitions

 The MaMa presented a retrospective on Olivier Debré (May–August 2010) and a tribute to M'hamed Issiakhem (December 2010 – January 2011).

-A retrospective of the life and work of Ahmed Malek, sponsored by the German record label Habibi Funk, was held between June 22, 2019 and July 31, 2019.
+A retrospective of the life and work of Ahmed Malek, organized by the German record label Habibi Funk and co-curated by Sadaf Vasaei, was held between June 22, 2019 and July 31, 2019.